Gatarski/to-do/README.md

 5. Run application `yarn dev`

+TIP: You can use combined command from step 4 and 5: `docker-compose up -d && yarn dev`

 6. Enojoy at `localhost:3000`

-If you want to stop your container with database use command `docker compose down`
+If you want to stop your container with database use command `docker compose down` - it will remove container with all its data inside.

 ## Running outside localhost (eg.: production)
 Application in NextJS is designed to work on Vercel.
 Example steps to configure production: